Supreme Court of Justice of Costa Rica: History

 Within as little as two months from which they received the news of Independence, the Costa Ricans organized themselves politically and formed their own government.
-The representatives of different cities and towns formulated the Pacto de Concordia (Pacto Social Fundamental Interino de Costa Rica) on 1 December 1821, and is considered the first constitutional document of Costa Rica.
+The representatives of different cities and towns formulated the Pact of Concord (Pacto Social Fundamental Interino de Costa Rica) on 1 December 1821, and is considered the first constitutional document of Costa Rica.
 In it they established the Joint Superior Government to exert the government functions and established the Supreme Court of Justice of Costa Rica to have an authority on law and order in the country, and to lay down the laws over the Spanish and Amerindian population.

-By means of Decree V of 24 September 1824 dictated by the Constituent National Assembly of that year, the state was organized by three powers: The Legislative Authority, the Executive Authority and the Judicial Authority.
+By means of Decree V of 24 September 1824 dictated by the Constituent Assembly of Costa Rica of that year, the state was organized by three powers: The Legislative Authority, the Executive Authority and the Judicial Authority.
 In the judicial branch, the power would reside in the Superior Court of Justice.

 Nevertheless, it was not until 25 January 1825, with the Fundamental Law of the Free State of Costa Rica, that the judicial branch took constitutional shape.
 The Court had numerous initial problems with installation.
 At this time Costa Rica had a high number of independent lawyers, which made it difficult to completely fulfill the obligations to the Court of Justice stipulated by the Political Constitution.
 Integration to this new hierarchy of legal authority was difficult for towns in the country where a supreme court was virtually unheard of.

 Various elected governors of the Constitutional Congress resigned their positions before their installation, because of financial reasons.
 On 1 October 1826 the Court was put into operation, The first presidents of the Court were Nicaraguan and Guatemalan.
 It wasn't until 1842 that a Costa Rican, Manuel Mora Fernandez, held the position of President of the Supreme Court of Justice.
 The situation of Costa Ricans as presidents of the Court improved after 1843.

 For a period of about 20 years, the justice administration was based on the laws of the native Indians.
 In 1841 Braulio Carrillo Colina, governor of Costa Rica, enacted the General Code that included three parts: civilian, penitentiary and procedures, which established the pillars of modern Costa Rican law.
 In 1843, José María Alfaro Zamora, who replaced Francisco Morazán, set up the Constituent Assembly.
 A year later, this Assembly formulated a new political constitution, in which it was named the Supreme Court of Justice (Corte Suprema de Justicia) for the first time and increased the number of magistrates to seven.